What is a Sole Trader?

 7. Consider Professional Advice

-While it is possible to register as a sole trader independently, it's advisable to hire a professional accountant or business advisor.
+While it is possible to register as a sole trader independently, it's advisable to hire an accountant for self-employed or business advisor.
 They can guide you through the registration process, help you understand tax obligations, and provide valuable insights to ensure your business is set up correctly

 Tax Responsibilities of a Sole Trader